 Indirect discrimination occurs when someone discriminates against the aggrieved person on the group of their age by:

 Imposing or proposing to impose a condition, requirement or practice;

 The condition, requirement or practice is not reasonable; and

 The condition, requirement or practice has or is likely to have the effect of disadvantaging persons of that age.

-The AD Act previously required a complainant to prove that their age was a ‘dominant’ reason for discrimination.
+The Age Discrimination Act 2004 (Cth) previously required a complainant to prove that their age was a ‘dominant’ reason for discrimination.
 The ‘dominant reason’ test was removed in 2009 so as to present a less onerous evidentiary burden.
 The current test for age discrimination requires that if a discriminatory act is done for two or more reasons, one of those reasons is the age of the complainant.
 Similarly, most state and territory age discrimination statutes require only that age be a substantial reason and not a dominant reason for discrimination.

-In addition to electing between the AD Act and State or Territory anti-discrimination laws, if the complainant alleges discrimination in the context of employment, the complainant may also elect to make a claim under the Fair Work Act 2009 (Cth) (‘FW Act’).
+In addition to electing between the Age Discrimination Act 2004 (Cth) and State or Territory anti-discrimination laws, if the complainant alleges discrimination in the context of employment, the complainant may also elect to make a claim under the Fair Work Act 2009 (Cth) (‘FW Act’).

 In broad terms, under the FW Act, the ‘General Protections’ provisions prevent employers from taking ‘adverse action’ (for example, dismissal, altering the employee’s position to his or her prejudice, discriminating between the employee and other employees, refusing to employ a prospective employee) against an employee, or prospective employee, because of the person’s age (‘General Protections Provisions’).

 An employee who has their employment terminated because of age may also make an ‘unlawful termination’ claim under the FW Act.

-The AD Act makes it unlawful to discriminate against a person on the ground of age in the following areas of public life:
+The Age Discrimination Act 2004 (Cth) makes it unlawful to discriminate against a person on the ground of age in the following areas of public life:

 All aspects of employment including recruitment practices, termination, conditions of employment, access to promotion and training opportunities;